CraigB-spinner/Arcade-Spinner/README.md

 - Standard Mouse and Joystick buttons version - mod Joystick directions (use buttons for menu)
   - [Spinner_8-Button-mod.ino](Spinner_8-Button-mod.ino)<sub> 1.</sub><br/>

 <sub>1.
-Use TTP223 Capacitive Touch switches to control special functions: the
+Use of TTP223 Capacitive Touch switches to control special functions: the
 "[Touch Switches](Pics/Double%20Touch.jpg)"
 Note: Invert the Touch I/O state by shorting [contact A to Vcc](Pics/TTP223B_chip_side.jpg), and/or contact B to activate on/off toggle mode.</sub>